-PG&E's Green Saver program will enable certain income-qualified residential customers in select communities to save 20% on their electricity bill by subscribing to 100% solar energy from solar projects built within California.
-Program capacity is limited.
-Check back here for updated information regarding program status.
+PG&E's Green Saver programs help some income-qualified residential customers in select communities save 20% on their electricity bill by subscribing to 100% solar energy.

 Subscribers must be residential customers who purchase electricity from PG&E and:

 - Live in a disadvantaged community as defined by CalEnviroScreen 3.0 and/or 4.0, or live within a tribal community.

 - Do not receive electricity service from a Community Choice Aggregator (CCA) or a Direct Access provider.